 This little island is quaint and pretty, rolling farmland circled in red sand beaches.
 While PEI potatoes are the big cash crop, it pays to seek out the fresh seafood in PEI.
 Whether a plate of fried clams, steamed mussels, Malpeque Bay oysters or a lobster supper, PEI is shellfish central.
 And the ultimate expression is the PEI lobster roll, a soft, toasted bun piled high with chunks of sweet lobster meat in mayo.
 Have one from a local lobster shack by the sea — with fries on the side!

-Ask your Experience Advisor about adding a self-drive trip in PEI to your Canadian train vacation.
+Ask your Customer Experience Specialist about adding a self-drive trip in PEI to your Canadian train vacation.

 Donair in Nova Scotia

 When VIA Rail's The Ocean train arrives in Halifax, a pub crawl followed by a late-night nosh is in order.
 A stroll down the wide waterfront to the Historic Properties, inevitably ends with a rousing evening at the Lower Deck, singing sea shanties and hoisting pints of Alexander Keith’s, the local ale.
 When you get peckish, try the famous Halifax donair, the city’s official food.
 Spicy, spit-roasted shaved beef, rolled into a pita bread with onions, tomato and the unique Halifax donair sauce, it’s a savoury, sweet, messy, Maritime must.

 Rappie Pie in New Brunswick